MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

   --sku Standard_LRS
 ```

-CLI command output shows that a new storage account was created in the resource group found in the global variable, `myGlobalVariableRG'.
+CLI command output shows that a new storage account was created in the resource group found in the global variable, `myGlobalVariableRG`.

 ```output
 ...